m-ocean-it/correcterr/README.md

 Due to the fuzzy nature of error handling in Golang, the linter has to employ certain heuristics to reduce the amount of false-positives.
 If you encounter obvious false-positives (or false-negatives), feel free to [open an issue](https://github.com/m-ocean-it/correcterr/issues/new).

-The linter, as it turned out, is quite similar to [`nilnesserr`](https://github.com/alingse/nilnesserr) and [seems](https://github.com/m-ocean-it/correcterr/issues/2#issuecomment-2972835988) to find a lot of the same problems, however, it [detects](https://github.com/m-ocean-it/correcterr/issues/2#issuecomment-2972844048) some additional mistakes which `nilnesserr` fails to identify (as of June 14, 2025).
+The linter, as it turned out, is quite similar to [`nilnesserr`](https://github.com/alingse/nilnesserr) and [seems](https://github.com/m-ocean-it/correcterr/issues/2#issuecomment-2972835988) to find a lot of the same problems, however, both linters [detect]((https://github.com/m-ocean-it/correcterr/issues/2#issuecomment-2972844048)) some mistakes that the other one fails to identify.

 ### Examples